Events & Tickets

 As a former ice hockey player, Miss Oliverio enjoys ice skating and watching her hometown NHL team.
 She also regularly paints portraits and landscapes, loves travelling to new places and drinking coffee.

-Mr. Castro has had the pleasure of spending his summers making music with the Verbier Festival in southern Switzerland, Tanglewood Music Center in the Berkshires and the Spoleto Festival in Charleston, South Carolina.
-While participating in these ensembles he performed under the direction of artists such as Zubin Mehta, Valery Gergiev, Andris Nelsons and Esa-Pekka Salonen.
+Castro has spent summers making music with the Verbier Festival in Switzerland, Tanglewood Music Center in the Berkshires, and the Classical Tahoe festival in Incline Village, Nevada.
+While participating in these ensembles, he performed under the direction of artists such as Zubin Mehta, Simon Rattle, Valery Gergiev, Andris Nelsons, and Esa-Pekka Salonen.

-Mr. Castro received his master’s degree from Rice University’s Shepherd School of Music, where he studied with William VerMeulen and a bachelor’s degree from the Manhattan School of Music studying with Michelle Baker.
+Castro received his master’s degree from Rice University’s Shepherd School of Music, where he studied with William VerMeulen, and a bachelor’s degree from the Manhattan School of Music, studying with Michelle Baker.
 Outside of horn playing, he enjoys experiencing new cultures through international travel and backpacking in national parks.

 Arno Tri Pramudia, born in Antwerp (Belgium), is a second-year Trombone Fellow at the New World Symphony.
 Before moving to Miami Beach, he held an internship position with the Bern Symphony in Switzerland.